The Outpost (2019 film): Critical response

 Peter Debruge, in his review for Variety, called the film a "harrowing immersive account" of the battle and wrote: "The Outpost isn't glamorous, but it's respectful of the sacrifice and split-second decision-making that Bravo Troop faced, amplifying the terror of such an impossible assignment by attempting to mirror the characters' point of view."
 David Ehrlich of IndieWire gave the film a "B" and called it "familiar but uncommonly visceral", writing that "Lurie does a strong job of threading the needle between excitement and calamity; shooting much of the 45-minute long ambush in hectic, agile long-takes allows him to capture the Battle of Kamdesh for all of its terror, and with a clarity that allows us to feel that terror in our bones."
+Writing for The Hollywood Reporter, Frank Scheck said "The Outpost may be a brutal war film, but it's also an obvious labor of love."
+Johnny Oleksinski of the New York Post praised the film's 40-minute battle scene.
+Pete Hammond of Deadline similarly praised the battle sequences saying, "I guarantee that for the last hour you might forget to breathe.
+A must see."